sssalib42/DeployWebCADAzureResources/README.md

 Must conform to the following regular expresssion:  ^[a-z][a-z0-9-]{1,61}[a-z0-9]$

 ##### 5- VMs Admin Password:
+Must not containt the Admin Username.
 The supplied password must be between 8-123 characters long and must satisfy at least 3 of password complexity requirements from the following: 1) Contains an uppercase character 2) Contains a lowercase character 3) Contains a numeric digit 4) Contains a special character.

 ##### 6- Redis cache name:
 It can only contain letters, numbers and hyphens.
 The first and last characters must each be a letter or a number.